 Treatment waiting times

-In March 2010, the NHS Constitution was updated to include a new right for patients to start treatment within a maximum of 18 weeks of a GP referral.
-In 2012, it became a statutory requirement that at least 92% of people should have a referral to treatment (RTT) time of less than 18 weeks, and since June 2015 this has been the sole measure of treatment waiting time performance.
+In March 2010, the NHS Constitution was updated to include a new right for patients to start consultant-led treatment within a maximum of 18 weeks of a GP referral.
+In 2012, it became a statutory requirement that at least 92% of patients should have a referral to treatment (RTT) time of less than 18 weeks, and since June 2015 this has been the sole measure of treatment waiting time performance.
+In 2013/14, NHS England set an operational standard to ensure that no-one waits more than 52 weeks for treatment.

 Once there has been a decision from a consultant that a patient needs treatment and they have been referred to a hospital, they are on the waiting list and the clock starts on their referral to treatment (RTT) waiting time.
 Their treatment pathway, or time on the waiting list, can end in one of two ways: